Feature #11588

 Matz.

-Updated by djberg96 (Daniel Berger) almost 9 years ago
+Updated by djberg96 (Daniel Berger) about 9 years ago

 Matz, warnings may not affect control flow, but I've seen enough real world application logs filled with warnings we couldn't control to dispute your assertion that they don't need to be handled by machines.
 And right now they can't really be handled by machines or humans very well.